energywebfoundation/ute-issuer-api/README.md

 **ute-issuer-api** package provides is a runner for a nest.js application that consist of **Origin Issuer API** packages.

+## Versions

+Tested and working with the following package versions:

+- `yarn`: 1.22.10
+- `node`: 14.15.5
+- `docker`: 20.10.8
+- `docker-compose`: 1.29.2

 ## Development

 1. `yarn` - Installs the package dependencies
 2. `yarn build` - Builds the packages
+3. `yarn migrate` - Deploy all the contracts necessary for the app to work
 3. `yarn start` - Starts the UTE backend

 Default TypeOrm configuration requires running PostgreSQL database.
 The detailed config with .env parameters is: